-To facilitate the disclosure, in the public interest, of information about wrongdoing in the public sector, to provide protection for those who make disclosures.
+The purpose of the PID Act is to facilitate the disclosure, in the public interest, of information about wrongdoing in the public sector and to provide protection for those who make disclosures.

 - To promote the public interest by facilitating public interest disclosure of wrongdoing in the public sector

 - To ensure that PIDs are properly assessed and, when appropriate, properly investigated and dealt with

 - To ensure that appropriate consideration is given to the interests of persons who are the subject of a PID

 - To afford protection form reprisals to persons making PIDs.

 In accordance with section 28(1) of the PID Act, chief executive officers of public sector entities must establish reasonable procedures to deal with public interest disclosures.
 This encompasses procedures to support staff making disclosures and protect them from reprisal, ensure that disclosures are properly assessed and actioned, and implement a PID management program consistent with Public Interest Disclosure Standard No. 1.
 Chief executive officers are also required, under section 28(2) of the PID Act, to publish the procedures on a website accessible by the public.
 The table below highlights which sections of the Public Interest Disclosure Standard No. 1 provide guidance about each obligation under section 28(1) of the PID Act.